Our Makers

 • Carol Rippon, South Africa

-Caroline discovered our best-selling, blue and white vases on her honeymoon in 2014.
-Handmade in South Africa by ceramicist Carol Rippon, each is hand painted in standout dots, stripes and dashes - statement designs, with or without flowers.
+Caroline discovered our best-selling blue and white vases on her honeymoon in 2014.
+Handmade in South Africa by ceramicist Carol Rippon, each is hand painted in standout dots, stripes and dashes – statement designs, with or without flowers.

-• Vietri, Italy
+• Italy & Portugal

 • Uzes, France